binadam1983/USERS/README.md

 It also features:

 - AJAX-style view update that doesn't require page reloads for every record that is added/updated/deleted from the DB.
-- Microservices architecture to support CI/CD
+- Microservices architecture to support CI/CD and is added to gitlab CI/CD pipeline

 Next up: